berlin-econ/BSE-template/README.md

 ## Demo

+The beamer presentation can be view over at [overleaf.com](https://www.overleaf.com/read/jkvxrmxhvmbn).

-This is how the LaTeX beamer template looks like.
+This is a quick first impression of how the LaTeX beamer template looks like.

 ![](presentation/images/BSE_Latex_Title.png)

-And this is the look of the PowerPoint presentation template.
+And here is the title page of the PowerPoint presentation template.

 ![](presentation/images/BSE_PP_Title.png)

 ## Setup

 For setting up the beamer template, your first option would be to copy/clone this repository and start making changes to the demo file.
-Alternatively, you can copy the \*.sty file to an existing presentation and use the theme via `\usetheme{bse}`.
+Alternatively, you can copy the `beamerthemebse.sty` file to an existing presentation and use the theme via `\usetheme{bse}`.

 ## License